playpauseandstop/Flask-Dropbox/README.rst

 0.1.1
 -----

-+ Check that access token is the instance of ``oauth.OAuthToken`` class and if it exists in session.
++ Check that access token is the instance of ``oauth.OAuthToken`` class if it exists in session.

 0.1
 ---